zhangxiang0822/ShiftShareSEStata/README.md

 # Bug reporting and Questions
 You're welcomed to open issues and leave messages in the `Issues` section to report bugs or ask questions.

+# Some Special Notes
+Since Stata doesn't support nested `preserve` and `restore`, our `ivreg_ss` code cannot return your original dataset after computing AKM SE.
+Thus, you may have to reload your dataset every time you compute the AKM SE.